hilfritz/fan-replacement-prescriptive-analysis-montecarlo-simulation/README.md

   - Record per-event and per-run costs (Fan, Labor, Downtime).
 - **Repetition:** Multiple runs (e.g., 500) were executed to ensure stable averages and reliable KPIs.

-### How To Use The Code
+## How To Use The Repository
-Simulation uses Python and Jupyter Notebook.
-To run the Python simulation, ensure you have the following installed:
+Simulation uses Python and Jupyter Notebook so the prerequisite for the project to run is Jupyter and Python are already installed.

-Requirements:
+Python Library Requirements:
 ```bash
 python >= 3.9
 numpy